Deveshyadav1/Dr_facelook/README.md

 Finding Doctors: Users can search and find doctors specializing in various fields.
 Use our search functionality and filters to narrow down the options and find the right doctor for your needs.

-# 8. Appointment Scheduling
+## 8. Appointment Scheduling

+.
 Appointment Scheduling: Schedule appointments with doctors using our user-friendly interface.
+.
 Specify preferred dates and times for your appointments, and our system will notify you about confirmed slots.

-# 9. Virtual Checkup
+## 9. Virtual Checkup

+.
 Virtual Checkup: Learn how to conduct virtual health checkups with doctors through our application.
+.
 Understand the process and features for a seamless interaction with medical professionals.

-# 10. Ordering Medicine
+## 10. Ordering Medicine

+.
 Ordering Medicine: Ordering medicine from online chemists is easy with our application.
+.
 We provide a straightforward ordering process, payment options, and any prescription requirements.

-# 11. Delivery Process
+## 11. Delivery Process

+.
 Delivery Process: Get insights into the medicine delivery process.
+.
 Understand the estimated delivery times and tracking options for your orders.

-# 12. API Documentation
+## 12. API Documentation

-API Documentation: If you're a developer, explore our API documentation.
+.
+[Will Release Soon] API Documentation: If you're a developer, explore our API documentation.
 It includes information about endpoints, request methods, and response formats, enabling integration with our application.

-# 13. Troubleshooting
+## 13. Troubleshooting

 Troubleshooting: Encounter common issues or errors?
 Our troubleshooting section provides solutions to frequently asked questions and problems users might face.

-# 14. Frequently Asked Questions (FAQ)
+## 14. Frequently Asked Questions (FAQ)

 Frequently Asked Questions (FAQ): Find answers to commonly asked questions here.
 Save time by checking this section for quick solutions to common queries.

-# 15. Conclusion
+## 15. Conclusion

+.
 Conclusion: We hope this documentation has been helpful in setting up and using our web application.
+.
 For further support or to contribute to our open-source project, feel free to contact us.

-# 16. License
+## 16. License

-License: Our application is distributed under [insert your chosen license here].
+License: Our application is distributed under [Waiting....].
 Please refer to the license for details regarding usage, distribution, and modification rights.